-The park is located on the outskirt of town, across from the airport on Long Lake and is the closest campground from the city.
+The park is located on the outskirt of town, across from the airport on Long Lake, and is the closest campground from the city.
 Fred Henne is the most expensive campground in the Northwest Territories.
-Shower facilities were not available the time when I was there.
+Shower facilities were not available at the time when I was there.

 Important Tip!
 If you arrive on a weekend, make sure to book ahead.
 Most sites are booked by Yellowknivers all summer long.